idio-lang/DIPS/source/scheme/advanced-scheme.rst

             ,e2)))

-Here, we used ``gensym`` (generate symbol!) to come up with a unique symbol that cannot conflict with anything else.  ``tmp``, a regular locally introduced symbol during the evaluation of ``my-or`` (albeit in "compile-time macro-space"), is now bound to that symbol value and, having been defined in the outer ``let``, can be evaluated inside the ``quasiquote`` expression.
+Here, we used ``gensym`` (generate symbol!) to come up with a unique symbol that cannot conflict with anything else.  ``tmp``, now a regular locally-introduced symbol during the evaluation of ``my-or`` (albeit in "compile-time macro-space" -- do keep up at the back!), is bound to that unique symbol value and, having been defined in the outer ``let``, can be unquoted and evaluated (becoming the unique symbol) inside the ``quasiquote`` expression.

 So, ``tmp`` will have the symbol value ``G707``, say, and the result of the macro, the last form, the ``quasiquote`` expression will look